RenderKit/ospray/README.md

 <img src="https://ospray.github.io/images/material_MetallicPaint.jpg" alt="Rendering of a MetallicPaint material." width="60.0%" /><figcaption>Rendering of a MetallicPaint material.</figcaption>
 </figure>

 #### Luminous

 The [path tracer](#path-tracer) supports the Luminous material which emits light uniformly in all directions and which can thus be used to turn any geometric object into a light source.
-It is created by passing the type string “`Luminous`” to `ospNewMaterial2`.
+It is created by passing the type string “`Luminous`” to `ospNewMaterial`.
 The amount of constant radiance that is emitted is determined by combining the general parameters of lights: [`color` and `intensity`](#lights).

 <figure>
 <img src="https://ospray.github.io/images/material_Luminous.jpg" alt="Rendering of a yellow Luminous material." width="60.0%" /><figcaption>Rendering of a yellow Luminous material.</figcaption>
 </figure>

 ### Texture